waigania13/carmen/docs/how-carmen-works.md

 1. There's more code cleanup, organization, and documentation to do.
 2. Much of the performance-critical work now lives outside of Carmen, in `fuzzy-phrase` and `carmen-core`, so that it can be implemented in Rust, and optionally run in a multi-threaded way.
+3. Text normalization and word replacement was only briefly touched on here; we actually have more than one kind of word replacement, depending on whether the replacement is a one-for-one swap (this simple class can be handled by fuzzy-phrase) or a more complex one that changes the total number of tokens in a query, perhaps dropping words, combining words together, splitting words apart, etc. (these are handled by Carmen).
+For more information on the kinds of replacements we do, see the [geocoder-abbreviations](https://github.com/mapbox/geocoder-abbreviations) repository.
-3. The use of integer hashes, bitmasks, and other performance optimizations (inlined code rather than function calls) makes it challenging to identify the semantic equivalents in the middle of a geocode.
+4. The use of integer hashes, bitmasks, and other performance optimizations (inlined code rather than function calls) makes it challenging to identify the semantic equivalents in the middle of a geocode.